ilikescience/mhs11/src/assets/writing/distributed-decision-making.md

 ---
-title: "The management strategy that saved Apollo 11"
+title: "The Management Strategy That Saved Apollo 11"
 og:
   title: Distributed Decision-making
   description: The management strategy that saved Apollo 11